-I’ve accepted the fact that either I am a) health obsessed, or b) a full on hypochondriac.
-That said, if I’ve learned anything with hypothyroid and adrenal fatigue, good health is a practice which takes effort, research and intention.
+I’ve accepted the fact that either I am health obsessed or a hypochondriac.
+That said, if I’ve learned anything trying to heal from hypothyroidism and adrenal fatigue, its that good health is a practice which takes effort, research and intention.
 In doing so I have become a bit of a health detective.

 For example, I use a spreadsheet to track every day of my life; charting my medicine, mood, weight, body temp, cycle, PMS, energy, hair loss, even sex drive (yep, I track it!).
 I start on Day 1 of my cycle and track every day until the next Day 1.
 It’s amazingly informative!